 In only a few minutes, DIAGNOdent produces a read-out of your entire mouth, detailing areas of tooth decay and cavities.
 This process is convenient, comfortable, and gives your dentist the advantage of early detection and treatment.
 The earlier cavities are detected, the faster and easier they can be treated.

 Because tooth decay usually forms in the smallest cracks of your tooth’s surface, it is very difficult to detect with traditional methods.
 In fact, cavities often progress to the point of severe pain and then require multiple procedures, simply because they could not be detected earlier on.

 Fluoride toothpaste is a great cavity deterrent, but it only works on the surface of the tooth.
 This means that cavities can form inside the tooth without you or your dentist noticing, until they have become major problems.
 DIAGNOdent allows your dentist to find these hidden cavities and tooth decay, and stop them in their earliest stages.

 Are you worried you might have a cavity?
-Call us at Goose Creek Dental Care to set up an appointment today, and keep your smile bright and healthy.
+Call us at Carolina Complete Dental to set up an appointment today, and keep your smile bright and healthy.

 Better screening saves lives.®